jboss-developer/jboss-eap-quickstarts/helloworld-mdb/README.md

 Deploying the application
 -------------------------

-Start JBoss AS 7.1.0. by running this script

-    $JBOSS_HOME/bin/standalone.sh -c standalone-full.xml
+Instructions for starting the server vary slightly depending upon whether you are using the community release (AS7) or the platform release (EAP6).

-or if you are using windows
+For AS7 on Linux: $JBOSS_HOME/bin/standalone.sh -c standalone-full.xml, or if you are using

-    $JBOSS_HOME/bin/standalone.bat -c standalone-full.xml
+For AS7 on Windows: $JBOSS_HOME/bin/standalone.bat -c standalone-full.xml

+For EAP6 on Linux: $JBOSS_HOME/bin/standalone.sh,

+For EAP6 on Windows: $JBOSS_HOME/bin/standalone.bat

 To deploy the application, you first need to produce the archive to deploy using the following Maven goal: